 - Madame Bovary (1856) by Gustave Flaubert: “Third person allows you to see the character in ways that she or he cannot see him or herself.”

 - Mrs. Dalloway (1925) and To the Lighthouse (1927) by Virginia Woolf: “These show stream-of-consciousness at its most supple.”

 - Tinker, Tailor, Soldier, Spy (1974) by John Le Carré: “Excellent third person narration.
 He learned a lot from the 19th century many-charactered novel.”

 - In the Skin of a Lion (1987) by Michael Ondaatje: “This is a very complex plot, but the narrative gets you from A to B to Z, and you can follow the dots.”

 Or, for multiple points of view, try The Sound and the Fury (1929) by William Faulkner: “A quartet of narrative styles that move us increasingly back from the scene.
 The first section is right up close.
 The second is further back, but still first person; stream of consciousness.
 The third section is narrated by Jason and in a linear story.
 The fourth section is third person, and at yet one more remove—we move back to see this crumbling white family from the point of view of the black servants.”

-Become a better writer with the Masterclass All-Access Pass.
-Gain access to exclusive video lessons taught by literary masters, including Margaret Atwood, Joyce Carol Oates, Neil Gaiman, and more.
+Become a better writer with the MasterClass Annual Membership.
+Gain access to exclusive video lessons taught by literary masters, including Margaret Atwood, Joyce Carol Oates, Neil Gaiman, Dan Brown, and more.